-Temporary vacancy announcement numbers (temp jobs) were open from August to mid-October for the 2019 season.
-Keep checking back to our "news" section on the homepage for hiring developments.
-Temporary applicant selections/offers are typically finalized by late November/early December.
+Temporary vacancy announcement numbers (temp jobs) are typically open from August to mid-October.
+Check in on our "news" section on the homepage for hiring developments and timelines.
+Temporary applicant selections/offers are typically finalized in December/January.

 Permanent job applications will be filled through the R1 Fire Hire system.
 A link to all of the information (vacancy announcements, outreach responses, reference check forms, etc.) applicants need to know can be found at the following address...

 We cannot stress the importance of filling out our recruitment form.
 When you submit your recruitment form you will be placed on an email roster.
 As information (dates, vacancy announcement numbers, hiring process, etc.) comes available we will get in contact with you via email.

 If you have any additional questions about the hiring process please direct them to: